 (e) The working group shall study, without limitation, all of the following:

-(1) Educational campaigns that provide accurate information about substances specified in subdivion (a), their effects, strategies for safer use, and peer support, including but not limite to PSAs and curricul; and public health approaches for crisi prevention and response, incuding appropriate crisis trainging for first responers including law enforcement, EMD, fire service snad unarmed co-responder units.
+(1) Educational campaigns that provide accurate information about substances specified in subdivion (a), their effects, strategies for safer use, and peer support, including but not limited to public service announcemens and curricula; and public health approaches for crisis prevention and response, including appropriate crisis training for first responders including law enforcement, EMD, fire service snad unarmed co-responder units.

 (2) The available research on the public health and public safety implications of decriminalizing controlled substances specified in subdivision (a).